Homemade Corn Dogs

 Deep fry for 3 minutes, until golden

-Deep fry the corn dogs at 350F for 3 minutes, until the outside shell is golden and crisp.
-You can do this either in a dedicated deep fryer, or in any kind of saucepan or pot filled with a few inches of your frying fat of choice.
+Gently but quickly lower each corn dog one-by-one into the hot oil, then deep fry the corn dogs at 350F for 3 minutes, until the outside shell is golden and crisp.
+You can do this either in a dedicated deep fryer, or in any kind of saucepan or large pot filled with a few inches of oil, or your frying fat of choice.

 What kind of frying oil to use